kensho-technologies/graphql-compiler/README.md

 ### Expanding [`@optional`](#optional) vertex fields
-Including an optional statement in GraphQL has no performance issues on its own, but if you continue expanding vertex fields within an optional, there may be significant performance implications.
+Including an optional statement in GraphQL has no performance issues on its own, but if you continue expanding vertex fields within an optional scope, there may be significant performance implications.

 Going forward, we will refer to two different kinds of `@optional` directives.